pmfrancis/pmfrancis.github.io/_posts/2023-07-14-on-my-computer-issues.markdown

 - Reflashing BIOS
 - Both possible combinations of using one of the two RAM sticks (this briefly seemed promising as I was able to boot into Windows for maybe two minutes, but it then froze and thus was likely a fluke)
 - Feeling fatalistic
+- Finally found a way to make some boot disks: tried a live Linux disk and a Windows boot disk.
+Both were unsuccessful.